smclark86/100-days-of-code/log.md

 **Thoughts**: Took my time today in reviewing a couple previous lessons.
 Not too eventful, but I guess it helped me to have a better understanding of the concepts the lessons covered.

+### Day 34: July 13, Thursday - 1 hour

+**Today's Progress**: Reviewed a couple lessons.

+**Thoughts**: Finally figured out why I was struggling with a function from the other day where I was trying to create a function that determined if all the values in an array were identical or not.
+It turns out, the reason it didn't work is because I was using console.log instead of return.
+The only thing I'm confused about now is why the function doesn't work when I call it in the JS file, but does work when I call it manually in the Chrome console.